Slow dissipation and spreading in disordered classical systems: A direct comparison between numerics and mathematical bounds: Linear fluctuating hydrodynamics

 \section{Linear fluctuating hydrodynamics}

 We provide some details on linear fluctuating hydrodynamics, which is used in the main text to derive the normal diffusive behaviour for the decorrelation measure $\eta(t)$.
-In the definition of $\eta(t)$, we replace the observables $X_k$ by the hydrodynamic local fields $\phi_x$.
+In the definition of $\eta(t)$, we replace the observables $X_k$ by the hydrodynamic local fields $\phi_x$, i.e.\ the local energy density.